phpearth/PHP.earth/staff.md

         <h4>Our PHP Resources Core Team</h4>

-        <p>Maintaining FAQ, tutorials and other documentation for the group is a hard and never ending work indeed.
+        <p>Maintaining FAQ, articles and other documentation for the group is a hard and never ending work indeed.
 Maintaining this part of the group is done mainly by:</p>

         {% for current in site.data.team %}
         {% if current.teams contains 'docs' %}